Find In-Home Care Providers:

 In terms of physical surroundings, you will soon realize that you might need certain modifications to make in-home caregiving easier.

-need to implement home renovations and modifications to make living
+home renovations and modifications to make living

 more comfortable for your elder loved ones.
 This could be anything

-from installing a
+from installing a walk-in bath tub

 to facilitate easy bathing, to